smck83/expurgate/README.md

 1) Create an A record e.g. spf-ns.yourdomain.com and point it to the AWS Lightsail public IP that will be hosting your expurgate-rbldnsd container on UDP/53 - spf-ns.yourdomain.com.
 IN A 192.0.2.1

-2)Then point your NS records of _spf.yourdomain.com to the A record, this will be what you set for `ZONE=` for expurgate-rbldnsd e.g.
+2) Then point your NS records of _spf.yourdomain.com to the A record, this will be what you set for `ZONE=` for expurgate-rbldnsd e.g.

     _spf.yourdomain.com.
 IN NS spf-ns.yourdomain.com